 Each student receives a CD-ROM containing the FreeBSD 11.0 kernel sources with tags database.

 The evening course meets once per week for fifteen weeks.
 The majority of the lecture time is spent reading kernel source code.
 The fifteen weeks are structured as follows:

-1) Thurs Jan 21: Organization, overview of source layout 2) Thurs Jan 28: Kernel header files 3) Thurs Feb 4: System calls and file open 4) Thurs Feb 11: Pathname translation and file creation 5) Thurs Feb 18: Vnode interface mechanics, write to a FFS file 6) Thurs Feb 25: Matt Ahrens guest lecture: write to a ZFS file 7) Thurs Mar 3: Opening, using, and closing locally connected sockets One week break 8) Tues Mar 15: User datagram protocol and routing 9) Thurs Mar 24: TCP Algorithms 10) Thurs Mar 31: Fork, exit, and exec 11) Thurs Apr 7: Signal generation and delivery, scheduling 12) Weds Apr 13: Virtual memory header files and file mapping 13) Thurs Apr 21: Page fault service, pageout processing 14) Thurs Apr 28: NFS client and server operation One week break 15) Thurs May 12: Multiplexing with select, system startup 16) Weds May 18: Makeup date (if needed)
+1) Thurs Jan 21: Organization, overview of source layout 2) Thurs Jan 28: Kernel header files 3) Thurs Feb 4: System calls and file open 4) Thurs Feb 11: Pathname translation and file creation 5) Thurs Feb 18: Vnode interface mechanics, write to a FFS file 6) Thurs Feb 25: Matt Ahrens guest lecture: write to a ZFS file 7) Thurs Mar 3: Opening, using, and closing locally connected sockets One week break 8) Tues Mar 15: User datagram protocol and routing 9) Thurs Mar 24: TCP Algorithms 10) Thurs Mar 31: Fork, exit, and exec 11) Thurs Apr 7: Signal generation and delivery, scheduling 12) Weds Apr 13: Virtual memory header files and file mapping 13) Thurs Apr 21: Page fault service, pageout processing 14) Thurs Apr 28: NFS client and server operation One week break 15) Wed May 11: Multiplexing with select, system startup 16) Thurs May 19: Makeup date (if needed)

 You can sign up for the class either in-person or by weekly installments as the class is taught here.

 For those that do not live in the Bay Area, do not wish to wait until the course is next taught, or that are not generally free on Thursday evenings, the class will be available for purchase on DVD in June 2016.